HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 Synchronous responses are received as part of the POST response.
 ```

-##### APIs Supported by Backend Service App to receive asynchronous response messages to TTP or PHA/Research Organization
+##### APIs Supported by Backend Service App to Receive Asynchronous Response Messages to TTP or PHA/Research Organization

 ```
 POST [Backend Service App Fhir Endpoint]/$process-message for receiving asynchronous message responses.
 ```

-##### APIs Supported by Backend Service App to view responses for messages submitted
+##### APIs Supported by Backend Service App to View Responses for Messages Submitted

 ```
 ```